 With Social Media literally at our fingertips now, it shouldn’t come as a surprise that it can impact our mood.
 Many of us are guilty of mindlessly scrolling through Facebook, Twitter or Instagram at any given opportunity, immersing ourselves in our newsfeeds, rather than focusing on our what’s actually going on around us.
 Where we would once people watch while waiting for a train or carry a book around with us as a boredom buster, it seems that we now instinctively reach for our phones and press one of those colourful little apps.

 Is this necessarily a bad thing?
 I don’t think so.
-It’s another form of evolution.
-As long as we are still communicating with each other and appreciating the world around us, does it really matter how this is done?
-Many of us take pictures of things that interest us and share it on Instagram for the world to appreciate.
-Also, keeping in touch with loved ones all over the world is easier than it’s ever been, thanks to social media.
+It’s another form of evolution and as long as we are still communicating with each other and appreciating the world around us, does it really mat-ter how this is done?
+Many of us are now inspired to take a snap of something that interests us and share it on Instagram for the world to appreciate and keeping in touch with loved ones all over the world is easier than it’s ever been, thanks to social media.

-Maintaining a healthy relationship with social media is the key to ensuring that it doesn’t negatively affect our well-being.
-Here are 5 ways that you can enjoy scrolling without allowing it impact your mental health.
+Maintaining a healthy relationship with social media is the key to ensuring that it doesn’t negative-ly affect our wellbeing so here are 5 ways that you can enjoy scrolling without allowing it impact your mental health.

-Having a healthy relationship with social media doesn’t necessarily mean having to close down your accounts or delete the apps from your phone.
-When you are scrolling through your newsfeeds just ask yourself if you are enjoying what you are seeing.
-If the answer is “not really” then put the phone away and do something else.
-Always remember to keep things in perspective.
+Having a healthy relationship with social media doesn’t necessarily mean having to close down your accounts or delete the apps from your phone but when you are scrolling through your newsfeeds ask yourself if you are enjoying what you are seeing.
+If the answer is “not really” then put the phone away and do something else and remember to keep things in perspective.